-NCERT solutions class 6 science chapter 10 motion and measurement of distances is one of the important topics with high weightage mark.
+NCERT solutions for class 6 science, chapter 10 motion, and measurement of distances is one of the important topics with high weightage mark.
 As per the previous year question paper, most of the questions were asked in this chapter.
-The NCERT solutions for class 6 science chapter 10 motion and measurement of distances is provided here so that students can learn the chapter in an effective way.
-The NCERT solutions for class 6 science chapter 10 is prepared by subject experts according to the latest syllabus of CBSE class 6 Science.
+The NCERT solutions chapter 10 motion and measurement of distances for class 6 science is provided helps students to learn the entire topic in an effective way.
+These solutions are prepared by subject experts according to the latest syllabus of CBSE class 6 Science.
 In these solutions, students an learn completely about the quantities for measurements, its SI Units, motions, types of motions and other solved problems based on the measurements.
 For more details about these study materials check with the pdf given below.

 Q1.
 Give 2 examples of water, land and air modes of transport